Skip to content

 Add JWT token validation for authentication

-This CL implements JWT token validation using the PyJWT library.
+This PR implements JWT token validation using the PyJWT library.

 It includes a JWTValidator class that handles token parsing,